Skip to content

 1. Real-time Telemetry (Swarm Visualizer)

-The Engine Dashboard features a high-performance Swarm Visualizer (God View):
+The Engine page (sidebar: "Engine" under Intelligence) features a high-performance Swarm Visualizer:

 • Binary Swarm Pulse: Driven by a 10Hz MessagePack stream (0x02 header) for sub-millisecond state parity.